List of tallest buildings in Bosnia and Herzegovina

 The tallest building in Bosnia and Herzegovina is currently the Avaz Twist Tower in Sarajevo.
 It is 564 ft tall and it was completed by 2008.
-One of the most popular skyscrapers in Sarajevo are the UNITIC World Trade Towers, they were renovated after the war in the 1990s, but originally were completed in 1981.
+One of the most popular skyscrapers in Sarajevo are the UNITIC World Trade Towers.
+They were renovated after the war in the 1990s, but originally were completed in 1981.

 List

 The following ranks existing 13 buildings over 200 ft in Bosnia and Herzegovina by height.

 Tallest under construction

-This list contains tallest buildings in Bosnia and Herzegovina which are under construction or approved.
+This list contains the tallest buildings in Bosnia and Herzegovina which are under construction or approved.